2022 Supercopa de la Liga MX

 commercial commitments in Liga MX, a match must be played in the United States as the kickoff of the 2022–23 Liga MX season.
 On 9 June 2022, it was announced Atlas would face defending Campeón de Campeones champions Cruz Azul in a new cup called Supercopa de la Liga MX.
 This cup will only be played when a club is champion of both the Apertura and Clausura seasons in the same Mexican football year (e.g., Atlas).

+Cruz Azul won the match 4–3 on penalties after a 2–2 draw, claiming the inaugural Supercopa de la Liga MX title.